qthedoc/functioneer/README.md

 Summary of most useful types of *analysis steps*:
 - Define: Adds a new parameter to the analysis
 - Fork: Splits the analysis into multiple parallel *branches*, each exploring different values for a specific parameter
-- Execute: Calls a provided function using the parameters
+- Evaluate: Calls a provided function using the parameters
 - Optimize: Quickly set up an optimization by providing a function and defining which parameters are going to be optimized

 <details>